Aarón Sánchez (chef): Career

 In 1996, after working under Prudhomme, Aarón returned north to study culinary arts at Johnson & Wales University in Providence, Rhode Island.
 In 1996, he returned to New York, and worked in the kitchen at Patria under nuevo-Latino chef, Douglas Rodriguez.
 Sánchez met his future business partner, Alex Garcia while working there.

 Garcia left Patria in 1996 to open Erizo Latino, taking Sánchez to help open the restaurant.
 Reviews were positive, referring to the restaurant as "casual" and "earthy," and "the fare is enticingly wholesome, and the kitchen's best dishes make a fine introduction to the cooking of Central and South America."

 Sánchez then became executive chef at L-Ray, which specialized in foods from the Caribbean and Gulf of Mexico.
 This was followed by another executive chef position at Isla, a restaurant inspired by pre-Revolutionary Cuba.
 Sanchez then moved to San Francisco, working under Chef Reed Hearon at Rose Pistola.

 Eamon Furlong hired Sánchez in 2000, to open Paladar, a pan-Latin restaurant on the Lower East Side.
 It opened in February 2001, and won Time Out New York's award for Best New Lower East Side Restaurant that year.
 It went on to be named the Best Latin American Restaurant in their 2002 Eating and Drinking Guide.
 Paladar had been reviewed as being "colorful, lively circus of a restaurant that’s equal parts serious cooking and serious partying," and was named a Critic's Pick by New York magazine.
 Sánchez sold his interest in the Paladar restaurant in 2010.

 Sánchez went on to become chef of Mexican New York eatery Centrico, which closed in 2012.

 He opened the restaurant Johnny Sánchez in Baltimore with fellow chef John Besh in August 2014.
 The Baltimore location closed in September 2017.
 The pair opened a second Johnny Sánchez location in October 2014 in New Orleans.
 As of February 2019, Besh is no longer a part of Johnny Sánchez; Aarón Sánchez and partners, Miles Landrem and Drew Mire, purchased and now own the restaurant.
 The three partners also are planning to develop a second restaurant in New Orleans, eyeing the Mid-City area, though the name and location have not been announced.

 In 2017, he joined MasterChef US Season 8 as a judge alongside Gordon Ramsay and Christina Tosi, replacing Graham Elliot, to taste and help judge contestants' cooking and baking with Ramsay and Tosi in order to crown the next MasterChef.
 He is an expert in many cooking techniques and global cuisines, but his specialty of cooking traditional Mexican cuisine is often used throughout the season.

-In 2019, he guest-starred on the first episode of Gordon Ramsay's 24 Hours to Hell and Back season 2 as an extra expeditor, and revealed he lives nearby The Trolley Café in New Orleans.
+In 2019, he guest-starred on the first episode of Gordon Ramsay's 24 Hours to Hell and Back season 2 as an extra expeditor, and revealed he lives nearby to The Trolley Café in New Orleans.
 Sánchez released a memoir, Where I Come From: Life Lessons From a Latino Chef, on October 1, 2019.

 In 2020, he guest judged a Mexican food challenge on season 19 of Hell's Kitchen.